WKnight19/wheelerknight.com/README.md

 ## Overview

-This is the personal portfolio website of Wheeler Knight, showcasing skills, experience, projects, and more.
-The website (based on Zentry.com) is built using React.js, Tailwind CSS, and GSAP for animations.
+A modern, interactive portfolio website showcasing Wheeler Knight's professional journey and technical expertise.

+Built with:

+- React.js for UI components
+- Tailwind CSS for styling
+- GSAP for animations
+- React Router for navigation
+- Vite for build tooling

 ## Table of Contents